 The set temperature inside the reactor is maintained with heating pipes on the inner reactor walls.

-The substrate is periodically mixed using the vertical or inclined robust mixers.
-The mixers have been specially designed for mixing a thick and viscous mass.
+The substrate is periodically mixed using the vertical paddle mixers.
+The paddle mixers have been specially designed for mixing a thick and viscous mass.

 Anaerobic bacteria digest the substrates, producing biogas.

 In the summer, the reactors are not heated but cooled instead.

 Biogas is dried in a chiller and compressed by a gas blower.
 Sulfur is removed by means of an activated charcoal filter.
 Cleaned biogas is pumped for combustion